 The statistical summary and chart for Adaptive Income, which has the highest CAGR and lowest MaxMD, looks very solid:

-By way of benchmarking, the Vanguard Total Bond Market Index Fund, which invests 70% in government bonds and 30% in corporate investment grade bonds, shows a CAGR of 3.7% and a MaxMD of 4.0%.
+By way of benchmarking, the Vanguard Total Bond Market Index Fund, which invests 70% in government bonds and 30% in corporate investment grade bonds, shows a CAGR of 3.8% and a MaxMD of 4.0% (as of April 2019).

 Here is the really surprising metric.
 The tactical strategy held the High Yield ETF for 84 of the 129 months (65%) yet managed to bring MaxMD down to a very tolerable 6.8%.
 Opportunistic switching to Treasuries (30 months) and Investment Grade bonds (15 months) was key to minimizing the drawdowns while still generating income.